beacon-biosignals/AlignedSpans.jl/README.md

     * The alias `RoundEndsDown = EndpointRoundingMode(RoundDown, RoundDown)` matches the rounding semantics of `TimeSpans.index_from_time(sample_ratn, span)`.
 * `ConstantSamplesRoundingMode` consists of a `RoundingMode` for the `start` alone.
 The `stop` is determined from the `start` plus a number of samples which is a function only of the sampling rate and the `duration` of the span.

-Also provides a helper `consecutive_subspans` to partition an `AlignedSpan` into smaller consecutive `AlignedSpans` of equal size.
+Also provides a helper `consecutive_subspans` to partition an `AlignedSpan` into smaller consecutive `AlignedSpans` of equal size (except possibly the last one).